umputun/tg-spam/README.md

 By default, the server is protected by basic auth with user `tg-bot` and randomly generated password.
 This password is printed to the console on startup.
 If user wants to set a custom auth password, it can be done with `--server.auth [$SERVER_AUTH]` parameter.
 Setting it to empty string will disable basic auth protection.

-Note: it is truly a **bad idea** to run the server without basic auth protection, as it allows adding/removing users and updating spam samples to anyone who knows the endpoint.
+It is truly a **bad idea** to run the server without basic auth protection, as it allows adding/removing users and updating spam samples to anyone who knows the endpoint.
 The only reason to run it without protection is inside the trusted network or for testing purposes.
+Exposing the server directly to the internet is not recommended either, as basic auth is not secure enough if used without SSL.
+It is better to use a reverse proxy with TLS termination in front of the server.

 **endpoints:**